ryssbowh/craft-activity/README.md

   - Yaml config : This request is for when someone applies yaml config, regardless of whether it's done through the control panel or console
 - Activity
 - Date

+## Users

+The latest activity will be displayed on each user edit page in the Control Panel.

 ## Settings